Beatles records had become must possessions by the time The Beatles hit Adelaide , South Australia, and stopped the city .

 Share you're memories here!

 A classic Beatles song, released as the "B" side to "Paperback Writer".
 Brilliant bass from Paul, John singing his usual classic style, great drumming from Ringo, and George....well he's George!
 What more could you ask for?
+And a good discussion on how the song came about.

 In Can't Buy Me Love, Jonathan Gould explains why, placing the Fab Four in the broad and tumultuous panorama of their time and place, rooting their story in the social context that girded both their rise and their demise.
 Nearly twenty years in the making, Can't Buy Me Love is a masterful work of group biography, cultural history, and musical criticism.